w3c/webrtc-rtptransport/api-outline.md

   // Largest allowed packet payload size. readonly attribute unsigned maxPacketsizeBytes;

+  // Will continuously gather host candidates. void startGatheringHostCandidates();

   // Gathers local candidates using the specified STUN/TURN server.
 Promise
   // resolves when gathering is done.
   // TODO: Should there be timeout parameter as well?
   // TODO: STUN attributes?
-  // TODO: Gather host candidates, separate function or just null iceServer? promise<void> gatherCandidates(IceServer iceServer);
+  promise<void> gatherCandidates(IceServer iceServer);

-  // Triggers when a local candidate has been found. attribute EventHandler oncandidate;
+  // Triggers when a local candidate has been found. attribute EventHandler onlocalcandidategathered;
+  // Triggers when a local candidate has been removed (lost WIFI etc...). attribute EventHandler onlocalcandidateremoved;

   // Tries to establish a path using the specified pair.
 The promise will either
   // return a probe result or some error.
 Can also be used to continuously